manoranjith-shankar/protocol/contracts/zero-ex/README.md

 npm install @0x/contracts-zero-ex --save
 ```

-## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of the protocol.
-To report bugs within this package, please create an issue in this repository.

-For proposals regarding the 0x protocol's smart contract architecture, message format, or additional functionality, go to the [0x Improvement Proposals (ZEIPs)](https://github.com/0xProject/ZEIPs) repository and follow the contribution guidelines provided therein.

-Please read our [contribution guidelines](../../.github/CONTRIBUTING.md) before getting started.

 ### Install Dependencies

 If you don't have yarn workspaces enabled (Yarn < v1.0) - enable them: